On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis: Discussion and future research

-In this section we discuss the relationship of our work to the much more challenging problem of finding steady states to the run and tumble equation with the fully nonlinear coupling of the form Note that, this corresponds to the case where the chemical degradation rate $\alpha =1$ in \eqref{eq:S-Poisson} for simplicity.
 Our goal is to describe hopeful direction for future research as well as giving an idea of why we consider the weakly non-linear coupling studied here as a possible stepping stone towards this more complex model.
 In this regard, we believe that a Schauder fixed point argument is a plausible strategy for finding a steady state of the fully non-linear coupling.
 We suggest looking for fixed points of the following function $\tilde{G}(M) = \log S$ where $S$ is the solution to where $\rho^M$ is the spatial marginal of the unique steady state of \eqref{eq:rt-linear} with the log-chemoattractant $M$.

 The first step is to determine if the estimates we obtain in Section \ref{sec:Foster-Lyapunov} (the Foster-Lyapunov part) would be good enough to run such a fixed point argument, that is, we would like to see if the bounds we find on are sufficient to find a compact, convex set of possible chemoattractant densitites which is preserved by $\tilde{G}$.
 Since there is a one-to-one correspondence between $\tilde{G}(M)$ and $\rho^M$, this is equivalent to finding a set of possible $\rho^M$.
 A standard way of showing the necessary compactness would be to show tightness of the measures $\rho^M$, and this can be achieved by proving moment estimates (such as are found in the Foster-Lyapunov part).
-However, we encounter a problem that at each iteration of such a scheme we lose weight in our moment estimate.
-Suppose that we have a spatial density $\rho$ which we know satisfies a moment bound of the form for some constants $\alpha$ and $C$.
-Then we know that the tails of $S$, the solution to $-\Delta_x S + S = \rho$, are at least as fat as $\rho$, so we can imagine that the tails of $S \sim e^{-\alpha \langle x \rangle}$.
-Then if we look at the $M = \log(S)$ and the steady state of \eqref{eq:rt-linear} associated to this solution, our estimates from Lemma \ref{lem:Foster-Lyapunov} will give us where $\gamma<1$ comes from Lemma \ref{lem:Foster-Lyapunov} and we have $\gamma <1$.
+However, we encounter a problem that at each iteration of such a scheme, we lose weight in our moment estimate.